Common complaints that consumers have about dealing with asphalt paving companies

 7. Poor base or foundation:

-As great paving job starts with a solid base or foundation.
-The paving contractor should take time to study the current conditions of the soil where the new asphalt paving is going to be installed.
+A great paving job starts with a solid base or foundation.
+The paving contractor should take time to study the current conditions of the soil where the driveway resurfacing or new asphalt paving is going to be installed.
 It is not a good idea to skip a step and lay asphalt on soft or clayed soil.
-A good stone base is critical for a long-lasting asphalt paving job.
+A good stone base is critical for a long-lasting asphalt job.

-To prevent complaints about an asphalt job that looked nice in the beginning and then when horrible in a couple of years, the contractor, should discuss the current conditions of the area where the asphalt paving is to take place and outline any additional requirements if needed.
+To prevent complaints about an asphalt job that looked nice in the beginning and then went horribly in a couple of years, the contractor, should discuss the current conditions of the area where the asphalt paving is to take place and outline any additional requirements if needed.

 Most contractors will ask for a downpayment to secure the job and to purchase materials.
 A down payment of more than 50% of the estimated price should raise a red flag to the property owner.
 Most experienced contractors and pavement companies have a line of credit and do not need an advance or a down payment.
 It is a good idea for both parties to discuss the payment schedule in advance.
 The property owner should make full payment when fully satisfied with the work.